WrylyRiley/dotfiles/README.md

 - Installs homebrew
   - Installs casks and formulae I use frequently
 - Activates RSA keys with `ssh-agent`
-  - They have to already be in `$HOME/.ssh`
+  - They have to already be in your user home directory
 - Restores gpg keys
-  - They have to be in
+  - They also have to be in your user home directory
 - Installs various Mac store apps I use
-  - You have to be signed in already, which should be the case since the setup signs you in
+  - You have to be signed in already, which should be the case since the setup signs you in.
+  - FOr me, in case it isn't the case, I make sure to instlal 1Password early so I can grab my credentials
 - Sets iTerm2 profile and (some) defaults
 - Updates git config
-- Adds shortcuts I use to the dock
+- Adds shortcuts I use to the dock with `dockutil`
 - Sets a LOT of system preferences with `defaults`
 - Installs global node modules and asdf
-- Installs zsh config
+- Installs zsh config, plugins, and common aliases

 ### What it needs
 - An automated system to grab my RSA keys from 1Password